HenryQuan/HabitApp/docs/diary_henry.md

 # /02/2020
 ~~~

+# 27/02/2020
+Theme in `HomePage` is now working properly.
+It was broken because `Stack` and `AppBar`.
+I am still stuck on the home page now.
+Using an `AppBar` isn't bad and the design is also fine.
+However, I am not sure that the habit entering part.
+It might take a bit more time I think.

 # 26/02/2020
 Logo has been added but it is rather blurry for some reasons.
 I will update it so that it is more hd.
 I will not probably work on this today.
 It is close to the end now and shaun might help me with English.